I2C: Limitations

-The assignment of target addresses is a weakness of I^{2}C. Seven bits is too few to prevent address collisions between the many thousands of available devices.
-What alleviates the issue of address collisions between different vendors and also allows to connect to several identical devices is that manufacturers dedicate pins that can be used to set the target address to one of a few address options per device.
+The assignment of target addresses is a weakness of I^{2}C. Seven bits are too few to prevent address collisions between the many thousands of available devices.
+What alleviates the issue of address collisions between different vendors and also allows connecting to several identical devices is that manufacturers dedicate pins that can be used to set the target address to one of a few address options per device.
 Two or three pins is typical, and with many devices, there are three or more wiring options per address pin.

 10-bit I^{2}C addresses are not yet widely used, and many host operating systems do not support them.
-Neither is the complex SMBus "ARP" scheme for dynamically assigning addresses (other than for PCI cards with SMBus presence, for which it is required).
+Neither is the complex SMBus ARP scheme for dynamically assigning addresses (other than for PCI cards with SMBus presence, for which it is required).

 Automatic bus configuration is a related issue.
 A given address may be used by a number of different protocol-incompatible devices in various systems, and hardly any device types can be detected at runtime.
 For example, 0x51 may be used by a 24LC02 or 24C32 EEPROM, with incompatible addressing; or by a PCF8563 RTC, which cannot reliably be distinguished from either (without changing device state, which might not be allowed).
 The only reliable configuration mechanisms available to hosts involve out-of-band mechanisms such as tables provided by system firmware, which list the available devices.
-Again, this issue can partially be addressed by ARP in SMBus systems, especially when vendor and product identifiers are used; but that has not really caught on.
+Again, this issue can partially be addressed by ARP in SMBus systems, especially when vendor and product identifiers are used, but that has not really caught on.
 The Rev. 3 version of the I^{2}C specification adds a device ID mechanism.

 I^{2}C supports a limited range of speeds.
 Hosts supporting the multi-megabit speeds are rare.
 Support for the Fm+ 1 Mbit/s speed is more widespread, since its electronics are simple variants of what is used at lower speeds.
 Many devices do not support the 400 kbit/s speed (in part because SMBus does not yet support it).
 I^{2}C nodes implemented in software (instead of dedicated hardware) may not even support the 100 kbit/s speed; so the whole range defined in the specification is rarely usable.
 All devices must at least partially support the highest speed used or they may spuriously detect their device address.